withoutfanfare/cv-builder/.qoder/repowiki/en/content/Architecture & Design/Architecture & Design.md

 9. [Conclusion](#conclusion)

 ## Introduction
-The CV Builder application is a Laravel MVC application designed to help users manage CVs and job applications efficiently.
-It features a service layer for business logic, a Filament admin panel for CRUD operations, and implements several architectural patterns including Service, Observer, Repository, and MVC.
-The system supports PDF snapshot creation, keyword coverage analysis, CV versioning, and now includes comprehensive activity tracking and metrics calculation.
-This document outlines the high-level design, component interactions, service container configuration, infrastructure considerations, and extensibility points.
+The cv-builder application is a Laravel-based productivity tool designed to streamline the job application process through structured CV management, application tracking, and AI-powered optimization.
+The system follows the MVC pattern enhanced with a dedicated service layer for business logic separation and leverages Filament as an admin interface for CRUD operations.
+Key architectural patterns include the Service Pattern for encapsulating business logic, the Observer Pattern for model lifecycle events, and the Repository Pattern via Eloquent ORM.
+The application integrates with external services like OpenAI for CV analysis and uses Spatie Laravel-PDF for document generation.
+This documentation provides a comprehensive overview of the system's architecture, component interactions, data flow, and design decisions.

 ## Project Structure
-The application follows a standard Laravel directory structure with additional Filament-specific directories for resources and widgets.
-The core components are organized into models, services, observers, and controllers.
-Filament resources provide the admin interface for managing CVs, job applications, and related entities.
-Configuration files define storage, caching, and other infrastructure settings.
+The application follows a standard Laravel directory structure with domain-specific organization.
+The `app` directory contains core components including Models, Services, Observers, and Filament Resources.
+Models in `app/Models` represent database entities with Eloquent relationships.
+Services in `app/Services` encapsulate business logic such as CV review, PDF generation, and metrics calculation.
+The `app/Filament/Resources` directory contains Filament resource classes that define admin interface behavior for each model.
+The `database/migrations` directory contains schema definitions with incremental versioning.
+The `resources/views` directory contains Blade templates for PDF rendering.
+The `app/Http/Controllers` directory contains minimal controller logic, with most functionality delegated to services.
+The `config` directory contains configuration for services including OpenAI API credentials and filesystem settings.

 ```mermaid
 graph TD